agilscripts/Large-Language-Model-LLM-Fine-Tuned-on-H-1B-Visa-Data-Using-GPT-2/README.md

 - **Flask**: Developed a lightweight web app for real-time interaction with the model.

 ## Data Source:
 The data used for fine-tuning the GPT-2 model comes from the H-1B Visa Applications dataset.
-This dataset provides detailed information on H-1B visa applications from various employers across multiple years.
+This dataset provides detailed information on H-1B visa applications spanning multiple years.
 You can access the dataset here: https://www.kaggle.com/datasets/nsharan/h-1b-visa

 ## Future Enhancements

-- **Cloud Deployment**: Deploy the model to **AWS Lambda**, **Google Cloud**, or **Azure** for scalable real-time interaction.
+- **Cloud Deployment**: Deploy the model to **AWS Lambda**, **Google Cloud**, or **Azure**
-- **Expanded Dataset**: Fine-tune the model on a broader range of visa-related data to enhance response diversity.
+- **Expanded Dataset**: Fine-tune the model on a broader range of visa-related data
-- **Improved Query Processing**: Implement NLP techniques for more sophisticated question understanding and response generation.